AbhiAlest/Drifter/README.md

 Drifter aims to simulate genetic drift in a large variety of genes without the preassumptions of the Hardy-Weinberg equilibrium principle.

 ---
+There is an environmental genetic drift model that is much more complex.
+Adding genetic recombination to said model.